Create QR Code Surveys for Any Platform — Dynamic, Trackable & Free to Start

 Customer Feedback

 5-question NPS survey on Google Forms + dynamic QR on receipts and table tents.
-Ideal for restaurants, retail stores, and service businesses.
+Ideal for retail stores and service businesses.

 Event Feedback

-Post-event satisfaction survey on Typeform + QR on badges and signage.
+Post-event satisfaction survey on Typeform paired with event QR codes on badges and signage.
 Capture feedback while the experience is fresh.

 Employee Pulse